Hungary national football team: Undefeated run

+Record defeat against Hungary

+A total of 10 countries have suffered their biggest ever defeat against the Hungarian national football team.
+Of these teams, 6 are members of UEFA, 3 of CAF and one of CONCACAF.
+The win against El Salvador is the biggest scoreline in men's FIFA World Cup final history.

 All-time team record

-The following table shows Hungary's all-time international record, correct as of 20 November 2022.
+The following table shows Hungary's all-time international record, correct as of 16 November 2025.

 Head-to-head record

-The following table shows Hungary's all-time international record, correct as of 20 November 2022.
+The following table shows Hungary's all-time international record.
+Updated 16 November 2025, after the match against Republic of Ireland.